NGSpace/NGSpace/README.md

 * Hudder (My favorite child)
 * My website
 * NNUEdit is dead for the rest of time, there is no hope for it.
-* My Job as a profesinal high school student at [REDACTED] high school in the city of [REDACTED] in the country of the people who can't eat bread for a week because a group of people 3000~ years ago were in a hurry.
-* Not being driven to death by my own mind (This one is getting hard to maintain)
+* My Job as a profesinal customer angerer.

 What languages I know: